GabrielGomez9898/Tesis-2022-10/WebPage/README.md

 # Visión Civil web app
 This section of the repository contains all the source code of the web app that is meant to be used by the functionaries of the government.
-The web app works with a serverless model, where Google Firebase Functions are used as the Back-end of the web app.
+The web app works with a serverless model, where some Google Firebase Functions are used as the Back-end of the web app.

 ## **The technology stack**